What is a Radiant Heating System?

 When it comes to HVAC, and heating specifically, there are many methods homeowners have to choose from.
 Forced air systems that use ductwork to transport hot air throughout the entire house, or radiators, electric radiant heat/radiant heating systems, and more.
 There are cost-effective, energy efficient options for home heating, and most homeowners are happy with their heat source, so long as their heating works!

 As it pertains to consistent performance with the most evenly spread heat transfer per square foot, a radiant floor heating system in the subfloor or concrete slab is tough to beat.

 Radiant Heat Explained

-Boilers have a couple of different methods for supplying radiant heat:
+Boilers, which have great energy efficiency, will have a couple of different methods for supplying radiant heat:

 The most common application for radiant heating is found in radiators, the big metal heat exchangers that hang out on the sides of the room.
 We have a picture of one listed above in today’s blog image.

 The boiler creates heated water (in concept like a standard water heater), which then flows through all of the boilers in the home.
 The heated radiator or radiant panel, is then able to radiate enough heat through the air to warm the inhabitants of the room.